Understanding the Term Mobile SEO Optimization?

 - Use PNGs (16 colors) for general graphics used on the web

 - Make sure to use a single CSS file for the entire web page template

-- Try to use CSS Sprites which will create a template for all of your frequently used images, for example, social icons, website header, and logo etc. CSS Sprites will combine all images into one single template that will save a lot of time when loading because a fewer HTTP request will be made.
+- Try to use CSS Sprites which will create a template for all of your frequently used images, for example, social icons, website header, logo, etc. CSS Sprites will combine all images into one single template which will save a lot of time when loading because fewer HTTP requests will be made.

 Top 5 Best Mobile-Friendly Test Tools

-The article contains a list of tools to check either your website/webpage is mobile friendly or not or near about.
+The article contains a list of tools to check whether your website/webpage is mobile-friendly or not or near.
 Also, the web engineer can find the optimum methods on what fixation should be done to properly optimize and how!

 Millions of web developers choose Google Mobile-Friendly Tool to test their website anonymously for user’s behavior.
-The vital point here to mention is that more than 95% of websites are made as according with the instructions prescribed by the Google Web Master Tool, here also you can find how the Google Bot consider your website and the necessary instructions to optimize your webpage for making better on-site SEO, better user behavior and optimum visibility in search results.
+The vital point here to mention is that more than 95% of websites are made according to the instructions prescribed by the Google Web Master Tool, here also you can find how the Google Bot considers your website and the necessary instructions to optimize your webpage for making better on-site SEO, better user behavior and optimum visibility in search results.